GoogleCloudPlatform/community/tutorials/kubernetes-engine-convert-fluentbit/index.md

         test-logger-58f7bfdb89-qrlbl   1/1     Running   0          28s
         test-logger-58f7bfdb89-xfrkx   1/1     Running   0          28s

-1.The test-logger pods will continuously print messages randomly selected from the following for demo purposes.
+1. The test-logger pods will continuously print messages randomly selected from the following for demo purposes.
 You can find the source in the [logger.go](./test-logger/logger.go) file.

         {"Error": true, "Code": 1234, "Message": "error happened with logging system"}